MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Update - 1
+ - And I think for right now, if there are four nets in a match, and each captain takes a turn selecting which net they don’t want to be the two-point net, then the computer automatically assigned one of the remaining 2 to be the two point net based off of some logic.
+The first logic is who has the lowest combined pair scores. and if it is tied, then it would go to another logic
+ - When adding a player to a team ranking them incorrectly
  - When adding and removing player from a team, ranking need to be working properly
  - https://www.loom.com/share/f56395413d3c4504b6cb2187f699016
  - Drag and drop is not working when ranking/sorting players on the Desktop